Skip Navigation

 North Carolina

-The reported length of stay was not used when LOS could not be calculated because North Carolina coded same-day stays with the value 1.
+Beginning with the 2007 data, North Carolina supplied admission and discharge dates for calculating LOS for almost all discharges.
+The reported length of stay was only used to assign LOS when dates were unavailable.
+Prior to 2007, the reported length of stay was not used when LOS could not be calculated because North Carolina coded same-day stays with a value of 1.

 The reported length of stay was not used when LOS could not be calculated because Oklahoma coded same-day stays with the value 1.